scrapy/scrapy/docs/faq.rst

 Most of the examples in this documentation assume you are using either :class:`dict` or :class:`~scrapy.item.Item` objects, and access their values in a dictionary-like manner.
-However, ``dataclass`` objects expose their values trough attributes instead, which means you might need to update your existing components (such as :ref:`item pipelines <topics-item-pipeline>`, :ref:`signal handlers <topics-signals>` handlers or
+However, ``dataclass`` objects expose their values through attributes instead, which means you might need to update your existing components (such as :ref:`item pipelines <topics-item-pipeline>`, :ref:`signal handlers <topics-signals>` handlers or